ICT4LT Module 2.2

 Levy has his doubts about simulations too:

-Here I think that Levy is slightly off the track.
-Most people are well aware of the difference between simulations and reality; the surrealistic city in the Oscar Lake series, is clearly unreal - "surrealistic" might be a better word - and so are most of the characters.
-Simulations certainly have an important role to play in certain kinds of training, e.g. learning how to fly a Boeing 747, but it is, of course, difficult to set up a simulation for developing communicative competence in a foreign language.
+Here I think that Levy is off the track.
+Most people are well aware of the difference between simulations and reality; the surrealistic city in the Who is Oscar Lake? series, is clearly unreal - "surrealistic" might be a better word - and so are most of the characters.
+Simulations certainly have an important role to play in certain kinds of training, e.g. learning how to fly a Boeing 747, but it is not that easy to set up a simulation for developing communicative competence in a foreign language.
 It's difficult enough to set up live role-plays in the language classroom.
 As a language learner, I can only remember one role-play that I practised in the classroom actually going according to plan in reality.
 I was ordering food and drink in a restaurant in Hungary, and the waiter responded exactly as I anticipated.
 I wish I had had a tape-recorder with me at the time.
 Most of the time, however, I got totally unexpected and unintelligible responses.
+Now, with the advent of virtual worlds online, new opportunities are available to language teachers and learners: see Section 14.2.1, Module 1.5 on the virtual world of Second Life.

 Multimedia is a new phenomenon.
 Technology is racing ahead of pedagogy and, unfortunately, often driving the pedagogy.
 Above all, there is a need for further research into how language students learn.
 We still know relatively little about the learning process, but what little we know is often disregarded by multimedia developers: see Chapelle (1997 & 1998) and Garrett (1998).
 As Chapelle puts it: